realskudd/MSFS-Tail-Number-Tool/README.md

 I got tired of forgetting to change my tail number after a flight started to match what the economy I was using had.
 It got really annoying having to do this for every flight, especially when I was renting other aircraft.

-This tool uses [FSUIPC7](http://www.fsuipc.com/) to set the tail number.
+This tool uses [FSUIPC7][fsuipc] to set the tail number.

 ## Requirements
 * FSUIPC7
 * Microsoft Flight Simulator 2020

+## How to get this tool
+You can either download the latest release from the "Releases" section on the right side of [this page][github], or you can do a `git clone` of this repo and build the source yourself.

+I have built this tool using [Visual Studio 2019][vs2019]

 ## Important Notes
 I have found that this works best if it's used before the "Fly Now" button is clicked after the sim loads.
 By that, I mean after you load your flight plan or select your departure/arrival/route, when the environment is loaded and you are in your aircraft.